MarkWarneke/Az.Compute.Lifecycle/README.md

 ./run.ps1 -stop
 ```

-You can alos use the provided `Makefile`
+You can also use the provided `Makefile`

 ```bash
 make run
 ```

+## Automation

+You can use an Azure logic app to start the Dockerfile as a Azure Container Instance.

-# Life cycle methods
+## life cycle methods

 Uses a couple of tags to start or stop vms.
 Use `Set-Tags` to create the tags on a given vm.